AbstractMenus/Docs/start/how_to.rst

 Add rules to display a button
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can add the display rules for any button.
 If player who opened the menu match the rules, the button will be showed in inventory.
 Otherwise, it will be ignored.
-Suppose we want our excalibur to look different for different players.
+Suppose we want our Excalibur to look different for different players.
 It will depend on the player's level.
 Then our menu file will looks like this:

 ::